sngpranay/portaldocs/portal-sdk/generated/index-portalfx-extension-test.md

 1. C# Test Framework (portalfx-test)

 C# based test-fx is fully supported by the Ibiza team.
-In fact, C# is internally used for testing the Azure Portal (Shell).
-We are in the process of making the C# test framework open source.
-This will enable partners to contribute APIs to the C# test framework.
-As a part of this work, we also plan decouple the release of the C# based test framework from the Ibiza SDK.
-This will allow partners to pick the latest version of test framework without recompiling their extension against a newer version of the Ibiza SDK.
+The C# is internally used for testing the Azure Portal (Shell).
+The C# test framework is available for partners to view the code contribute features and bug fixes.

 [Link to documentation](#portalfx-test)